usnews/brightspot-cms/docs/documentation/widgets.md

 You can access these tools via Admin > Settings.

+There are two types of widget that can be added.
+A Page Widget is added via ajax, and a JSP Widget is not.

 <div class="highlight">{% highlight java %}
 public class Widgets extends Tool {